Nuitka/Nuitka/README.rst

 .. code:: bash

    # Create a binary that unpacks into a temporary folder
-   python -m nuitka --onefile --windows-onefile-tempdir program.py

-   # Create a binary that unpacks to your company Appdata folder on the system
-   # and is not deleted, there are more options.
-   python -m nuitka --onefile --windows-company-name=Change_This --windows-product-version=1.2.3.4 program.py
+   python -m nuitka --onefile program.py

 .. note::